reedhedges/AMRISim/README.md

 by acceleration * dt, where dt is the time elapsed since the last update of the position model in the previous simulation loop iteration: we assume that the next simulation iteration will be within a similar time interval.
 If decelerating, velocity is decreased.
-If the desired velicity is within a threshold of the current velocity, then the desired velocity is simply used.
+If the desired velocity is within a threshold of the current velocity, then the desired velocity is simply used.

 The above process can be logged for debugging by switching the definitions of some macros in the `model_position.c` source code and recompiling, though note